FlowiseAI/Flowise/CONTRIBUTING.md

 Not sure what to contribute?
 Some ideas:

--   Create new components from `packages/components`
+-   Create new components from Langchain
 -   Update existing components such as extending functionality, fixing bugs
 -   Add new chatflow ideas